 The father of the bride might be a gentleman, but that doesn’t mean your speech has to be dull.
 Here are some top tips to make it as enjoyable as possible for everyone involved.

 Timing is everything

 Fathers of the bride have been known to drone on for some time.
 However, to keep things fun, engaging aim for a speech that lasts around six to seven minutes.
 Also read your speech through at your normal speaking pace to gauge how long this really is.

 Keep it clean

-That doesn’t mean you have to be full though; a few jibes at the expense of the wedding or your daughter’s love of spending money are fine, just don’t go too close to the bone.
+That doesn’t mean you have to be dull though.
+A few jibes at the expense of the wedding or your daughter’s love of spending are fine, just don’t cut too close to the bone.
 Leave it to the best man to really roast up the groom, and focus on welcoming your new son-in-law to the family.

 Hold on to your emotions

 This is such a big occasion for you and all your family, it can be easy to get caught up in the emotion of it all.
 Do you best to keep things light and happy, as nobody likes to see a grown man in tears.
 If there are some things you would like to say to your daughter, have a quiet word with her before you walk the aisle.

 Ask any public speaker what their biggest fear is and they’ll often say it’s losing their place.
 Fumbling over your words and getting lost is nothing to be ashamed of, provided you can make a recovery.

 Take your speech on cue cards with bullet-pointed reminders of what you want to talk about.
 This will give you a more natural delivery and will save you fluttering to find your place.